 The Coon Rapids Dam and Visitors Center

 At the visitor’s center at the Coon Rapids Dam, you will find more information on the area and the history of the dam.
-The dam is another popular fishing location and a crossing point for many cyclists riding trails throughout the Twin Cities Metro.
+The dam is another popular fishing location and a crossing point for many cyclists riding the Three Rivers Trails throughout the Twin Cities Metro.

 Turning north to Coon Creek